keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ### Facebook Pages
 For the Facebook Page component, log in with Facebook and choose the page from which you want to get data.
-You can set the period from which you want to obtain datathe, or keep the default 30 days.
+You can set the period from which you want to obtain data, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}
 ![Facebook Pages Data Source](/templates/social-media-engagement/facebook-pages-data-source.png)

 ### Instagram Page
 To access the data from Instagram, you must have an Instagram Business Account connected to the Facebook page used for authorization.
-You can set the period from which you want to obtain data, or keep the default 30 days.
+You can set the period for which you want to obtain data, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}
 ![Instagram Page Data Source](/templates/social-media-engagement/instagram-pages-data-source.png)

 ### LinkedIn Page
-For LinkedIn Page source component, just authorize access with your account and select the page from which you would like to obtain data.
+For the LinkedIn Page source component, authorize access with your account and select the page from which you would like to extract data.
 You can set the period from which you want to extract data, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}